 Note: For dogs with respiratory issues, including brachycephalic breeds, it’s even more important to stick with a harness.
 These puppies already have breathing issues, so pressure on the trachea can make walking very uncomfortable.

 To save your pockets getting smelly and full of crumbs, it’s a good idea to invest in a training treat pouch.
 Timing is key when rewarding good behavior, and a treat pouch offers quick and convenient access to yummy dog snacks.
 Many pouches also have pockets for poop bags, clickers, and other important items.

 There’s a wide variety of treat pouches on the market, and they all have their pros and cons.
-Check out our reviews of five of the best treat pouches to help you decide on the style that’ll work for you.
+Try a few to decide on the style that’ll work for you.

 It goes without saying that poop bags are essential for all dog owners.
 It’s important to be a responsible owner, and part of that is picking up your dog’s mess (even if it’s not the most pleasant task!)

 There are a surprisingly wide range of options.
 Some have handles, some come on rolls, some are fragranced, and some are compostable.
 It’s also possible to buy a dispenser that can be attached to bags, treat pouches or leashes.